 At Turner, we’ve built a culture of safety into everything we do.
 We’re always exploring new and innovative strategies to ensure the safety of each employee and the protection of company and client assets.

 Our programs and initiatives are designed so that everyone has the right knowledge, tools, and guidance to perform at the highest level and make it home safely at the end of each day.

-Read our 2021 Corporate Social Responsibility Report to learn more about our unwavering commitment to safety.
+Read our 2022 Corporate Responsibility Report to learn more about our unwavering commitment to safety.

 Stop The Drop

 Objects dropped from heights are a serious safety hazard at worksites.
 Turner practices careful job planning, auditing, incident sharing, and craft education to protect our teams and equipment from injury and damage.